insightslab/insightslab.github.io/_posts/2023-12-05-cml_text-generation-webui-AMP.md

 ## 4. How to deploy Text-Generation-WebUI as <a name="_page3_x105.75_y390.73"></a>Cloudera CML AMP

-Create a CML project :
+### Create a CML project :

 1) Login to CML
-1) Get the AMP project URL from git : [https://github.com/insightslab/cml_text-generation-webui-AMP ](https://github.com/insightslab/cml_text-generation-webui-AMP)// Todo. change to a public GitHub URL
+2) Get the AMP project URL from git : [https://github.com/insightslab/cml_text-generation-webui-AMP ](https://github.com/insightslab/cml_text-generation-webui-AMP)/
-1) Create a new CML project and fill the AMP git URL as shown below
+3) Create a new CML project and fill the AMP git URL as shown below

 ![](/assets/images/Aspose.Words.043092e4-3346-450a-b951-f8f0357cc96a.002.jpeg)

 4) Click the ‘Create Project’ button and it will take around 15 to 20 mins to create the Text Gen UI application.
 This Application requires atleast 1 GPU , hence ensure to select a **CML workspace with GPU(s)**
-4) Once after completion of Application creation, click on the Application Tile from Applications → <Application Name>
+5) Once after completion of Application creation, click on the Application Tile from Applications → <Application Name>

 ![](/assets/images/Aspose.Words.043092e4-3346-450a-b951-f8f0357cc96a.003.jpeg)